Sponsored BY: Strike Debt Portland

 Plan to attend our monthly Strike Debt meetings.

 Join Strike Debt Portland on Face Book.
-Share articles on debt solutions on FB as well as our website.
+Share articles on debt solutions on FB.

 Speaker Lane Thompson with CASA/Innovative Changes told us they help many people to get out of debt through classes and one on one very affordable counseling.
 Lane specializes in counseling student debtors.
 Perkins Loans from schools that students attend may be completely forgiven by the school.
 Check out the day and evening classes being offered every month at their Lloyd Center PDX and Sherwood offices.
 Lane: 503-537-0319 ext.330. firstname.lastname@example.org

 Dr. Nicholas Hartlep spoke about the neoliberal agenda that is keeping us all in debt.
 It is intentional and like free market theory, deregulation, smaller gov. and privatization, benefits the super rich, not the rest of us.
 One action we can all take is to challenge corporate business language connected to education (and health care).
 Education is not a business opportunity, privatization is bad policy, YOU ARE NOT A LOAN.